bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Labs/openmp/lab1.md

 OpenMP is a library for parallel programming in the SMP (symmetric multi-processors, or shared-memory processors) model.
 When programming with OpenMP, all threads share memory and data.
 OpenMP supports C, C++ and Fortran.
 The OpenMP functions are included in a header file called ```omp.h```.

-__OpenMP program structure:__ An OpenMP program has sections that are sequential and sections that are parallel.
+Program structure: An OpenMP program has sections that are sequential and sections that are parallel.
 In general an OpenMP program starts with a sequential section in which it sets up the environment, initializes the variables, and so on.

 When run, an OpenMP program will use one thread (in the sequential sections), and several threads (in the parallel sections).